CoinBlack/electrum-blk/contrib/android/Readme.md

 Notes:

-- pyqt ~6.4 would work best, as the gui has not yet been adapted to styling changes in 6.5
-- However, pyqt6 as distributed on PyPI does not include a required module (PyQt6.QtQml) until 6.5
 - Installing these deps from your OS package manager should also work, except many don't distribute pyqt6 yet.
   For pyqt5 on debian-based distros, this used to look like this: